 - Exercising the courage to protect self and those we love from the destructive forces of Y, while holding compassion for the process that rooted a high concentration of Y in a human sibling (or group).

 Through recollection of our interconnectedness we take ownership for our collective behavior.
 The circumstances that a human sibling is enduring could just as easily be our own, and vise versa.
 As such, we all own this collective experience as one community of human siblings.
 When we remember this, together, perhaps each share of Y will not feel so heavy?
 When loved, accepted and understood as a welcome resident in our collective HOME of human experience, perhaps the impulse the Y feels to manifest, express, and to transfer amongst us, will lose its potency.
 With so much company in the Y-carrying vocation, we will be free to take pride in this employment as an intent to protect and guard every member of our community of human siblings.
-Exposed to one another in our collective pursuit, perhaps we won’t feel so alone, confused, and shamed by the underbelly of the human experience?
+Exposed to one another in our collective pursuit, perhaps we won’t feel so alone, confused, and shamed by the underbelly of the human form?

 I wonder whether this is the key to solving the riddle that is winking its trickery at each living being rowing upstream in the rocky boat of human experience.
 Perhaps turning this key will shift our boats downstream, returning us to our eternal home?
 This is my hope.